 - Avoid wearing contact lenses if you have the infection.

 - Skip swimming sessions as they aggravate the problem.

 - Wash your hands regularly and ensure those around you do the same.

 - Conjunctivitis can be due to viral or bacterial infection.
 You might need medicines prescribed by the doctor.
 It is a self-limiting disease and will go away if you take precautions.

 - If you need to go out, wear dark glasses to help ease the pain from the sun’s glare, bright light or strong wind.

 - Make sure you wipe the glasses with a clean cloth to clear it of any germs.

 Dry eyes is another eye infection caused by exposure to dust and pollutants.
-It causes irritation, pain and loss of lubrication in the eye.
-There is a constant flow of water from eyes.
-In extreme cases the sufferer may even get blurred vision.
+It causes irritation, pain, and loss of lubrication in the eye.
+There is a constant flow of water from the eyes.
+In extreme cases, the sufferer may even get blurred vision.
 Though this problem is common throughout the year, during monsoon it gets worse when we rub our eyes with dirty hands.

 What should you do

 - Blinking the eyes every few minutes help the eye in mucous formation.